Feedback Package

 Implementation Details:

-2. getFileFeedback
+2. Feedback/getFileFeedback

 Browser-based file content review tool that displays file contents (text, Markdown, HTML, JSON) in an interactive UI for user approval/rejection with optional comments.